anubia/stock-addons/README.md

-### Repository with Odoo Modules related with Sales
+### Repository with Odoo Modules related with Stock